 Records and Your Right To Review Them: Both the law and the standards of IPC's and your therapist's profession require that treatment records are kept for at least 7 years.
 Unless otherwise agreed to be necessary, IPC and your therapist retain clinical records only as long as is mandated by California law.
 If you have concerns regarding the treatment records, please discuss them with IPC or your therapist.
 As a client, you have the right to review or receive a summary of your records at any time, except in limited legal or emergency circumstances or when IPC or your therapist assesses that releasing such information might be harmful in any way.
 In such a case, IPC or your therapist will provide the records to an appropriate and legitimate mental health professional of your choice.
-Considering all of the above exclusions, if it is still appropriate, and upon your request, IPC or your therapist will release information to any agency/person you specify unless IPC or your therapist assess that releasing such information might be harmful in any way.
+Considering all of the above exclusions, if it is still appropriate, and upon your request, IPC or your therapist will release information to any agency/person you specify unless IPC or your therapist assess that releasing such information to any agency/person you supecify unless IPC or your therapist assess that releasing such information might be harmful in any way.
 When more than one client is involved in treatment, such as in cases of couple and family therapy, IPC or your therapist will release records only with signed authorizations from all the adults (or all those who legally can authorize such a release) involved in the treatment.